To top of page

 3) Sweepstakes and lottery scams

 Scammers call an older adult to tell them they've won a lottery or a prize.
-To claim their winnings, they must send money or gift cards up front to cover supposed taxes and processing fees.
+To claim their winnings, they must send money or gift cards up front to cover taxes and processing fees.

 4) Computer Tech support scams